Get Money, Stay True

 Get Money, Stay True is the third solo studio album by American rapper Paul Wall.
-It was released on April 3, 2007, via Swishahouse, Asylum Records and Atlantic Records.
+It was released on April 3, 2007, via Swishablast, Swishahouse, Asylum Records, and Atlantic Records.
 Production was handled by Mr. Lee, Drumma Boy, Jermaine Dupri, KLC, Russel "Aaddict" Howard and Zach Burke, with LRoc serving as co-producer.
 It features guest appearances from Crys Wall, Yung Redd, E Class, Freeway, Jermaine Dupri, Jon B., Juelz Santana, Lil' Keke, Snoop Dogg and Trina, as well as Paul Wall's short-lived hip hop supergroup Expensive Taste.

 The album debuted at number 8 on the Billboard 200, number 2 on the Top R&B/Hip-Hop Albums and atop the Top Rap Albums in the United States with 92,300 copies sold in its first week.
 It was supported with two charted singles, "Break 'Em Off" and "I'm Throwed", which peaked on the Billboard Hot 100 at No. 72 and No. 87, respectively.
 Music videos were directed for both singles.